cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### Information architecture
 - Information should be re-organized on the website to better the workflow.
 For example, each section should contain only related information.
 Consider the following:
    - The **About section** should only have introductory information about the project in the following sequence. *Overview, History, Project and Publications, and Timeline*.
-The *code of conduct* should be moved to the Community section.
+The *Code of conduct* should be moved to the Community section.

    - The **Getting Started** section should contain information on how to use the software or contribute to the project.
 Consider the following sequence for this section:*Security,Roles and metadata,Implementations,Videos & Tutorials, and FAQs*.
-The *specification(latest) and index* should be removed because they are linked in the *Project page*
+The *specification(latest) and Specification index* pages should be removed because they are linked in the *Project page*

    - Include *Code of conduct* in the **Community section**
    - The *Contribute* page should include information of various areas of contribution e.g The spec, repos etc and not to a specific repo.
-This way users can easily find the areas of interest.
+This way users can easily find areas of interest.

 - Provide step-by-step tutorials for each use case on a separate page and label it as such.
 At the moment all the tutorials are included in a larger document the *Specification(latest)*